rmjmorgan/Aerofoil-Formatter/README.md

 # Aerofoil-Formatter
+For those who don't want to spend time in excel every time they want to import an aerofoil into ANSYS.
-Use this to convert 4-digit NACA aerofoil coordinate data from airfoiltools.com to work with ANSYS.
+Use this to convert the 4-digit NACA aerofoil coordinate data from airfoiltools.com.